Hansen256/artificial_intelligence_coursework_3_clustering/Mall_Customers_Clustering_Report.md

 Mall retailers face several challenges:

 - **Diverse customer base** with varying income levels, age groups, and spending behaviors
-- **Limited marketing budgets** requiring targeted rather than broad-spectrum approaches
+- **Limited marketing budgets** requiring targeted advertising rather than appealing to a spectrum of consumers
 - **Need for personalization** in an increasingly competitive retail environment
 - **Lack of clear customer segments** for strategic decision-making